rakrsh/custom-mcp-server/README.md

 3. Server logs are sent to stderr via `console.error()`
 4. Check Claude or client application logs for protocol-level debugging

+## Documentation

+The full documentation set is available in the `docs/` folder:

+- `docs/index.md` - Documentation homepage
+- `docs/user-guide.md` - User guide for installation and usage
+- `docs/manual.md` - Technical manual and maintenance details
+- `Agents.md` - Agent definitions and usage examples

+## Documentation deployment

+A GitHub Actions workflow deploys the documentation to the `gh-pages` branch.

+- Workflow file: `.github/workflows/deploy-docs.yml`
+- Triggered automatically on `push` to `main`
+- Triggered manually via `workflow_dispatch`

+To update documentation, edit files in `docs/`, commit, and push to `main`.

 ## Development Notes

 - The server uses the MCP v2 alpha SDK